 These are only the characters that will be available at launch.
 Additional characters are set to be added as DLC.
 The DLC characters are currently unknown, but according to rumors, they might include Garfield.
 Two DLC characters will be available shortly after launch and more will come down the line.

 In Nickelodeon All-Star Brawl, up to four players can compete online or locally, across 20 different levels.
 It also features a single-player mode wherein you must take down AI competitors.

 Is there a Nickelodeon All-Star Brawl trailer?

 There is!
 On July 13, IGN exclusively premiered the trailer for Nickelodeon All-Star Brawl.
-It showed off many of the game’s characters, stages, and move sets, along with the targeted release window.
+It showed off many of the game’s characters, stages, and move sets.

 Will Nickelodeon All-Star Brawl have rollback netcode?